axakon/hackathon-docker-compose/README.md

 WATCHPACK_POLLING: true
 ```
 Try editing the pages now without restarting the containers, it should work like magic!

+What this does is to bind and mount the current directory on the host (signified by `.`) as a folder (in this case `/app`) inside the Docker container instead of using a volume.
+This way, our folder inside the Docker container will always be exactly the same as the bound folder in our host computer.
+Very useful if you need direct access to the underlying files that the Docker container uses.

+The second part `/app/node_modules` is used to create an automatic anonymous volume by the container, in order to avoid it being potentially overridden by the `node_modules` in our bind mounted folder.

 ### New database, who this?
 Replace the Postgres database with a MariaDb database.